 You can serve the chop as-is, or, if you want to be all fancy-like, carve it up before bringing it to the table.
 When carving a chop, I like to serve it in three distinct parts: the loin, the fat cap/deckle, and the ribs.
 To do this, start by first cutting all the meat off the bone, following the contour of the ribs with a sharp knife.
-Next, cut through the stripe of fat that separates the large eye of meat form the fatty deckle attached to the top.
+Next, cut through the stripe of fat that separates the large eye of meat from the fatty deckle attached to the top.

 Finally, slice both parts thinly, split the ribs, and plate it up.

 You will never have a moister, juicier pork chop.

 Aren't you glad we're living in an age where medium-rare pork no longer instills fear into our hearts?
 This is pork, the way it's meant to be eaten.

 - 1 double-cut bone-in pork rib chop, about 1 1/4 pounds total

 - Kosher salt and freshly ground black pepper

 - 1 tablespoon canola or vegetable oil